There’s no doubt that water is the healthiest liquid that we can put inside our body.

-Nutritionist Sarah Harris, MS, RD recommends drinking a 12-ounce glass of water before eating a meal.
+Nutritionist Sarah Harris, MS, RD recommends drinking a 12-ounce glass of water before eating.
 It’s one of the easiest ways to remember when to drink water.
-And it doing so will actually help curb your appetite and eat less thus it helps you lose unwanted pounds.
+And it doing so will help curb your appetite and eat less; thus it enables you to lose unwanted pounds.

-I always tell my 6 year old son “Don’t gulp, just sip” and with good reason.
+I always tell my 6-year-old son “Don’t gulp, just sip” and with good reason.
 If he gulps down a mouth full of water, he chokes, gags, the feeling isn’t pleasant.
-You’ll feel bloated and this may be enough to deter you drinking enough water.
+You’ll feel bloated, and this may be enough to deter you from drinking enough water.

 Why not try sipping water instead.
-Taking small sips not only makes you feel better, it’s actually better for your body.
-Don’t wait until you’re thirsty before gulping down huge quantities of water.
-Consuming water slowly helps the body absorb it better because of saliva.
+Taking small sips not only makes you feel better, but it’s also better for your body.
+Don’t wait until you’re thirsty before gulping down vast quantities of water.
+Consuming water at a slower pace will help the body absorb it better because of saliva.
 Just chugging it down reduces the amount of saliva that reaches the stomach hence leaving a still acidic stomach.